 vboxmanage list extpacks

-How to Use the VirtualBox on Debian 12
+How to Use VirtualBox on Debian 12

 Step 1: Create a New Virtual Machine

-Step 2: Specify the Virtual Machine Details
+Step 2: Specify Virtual Machine Details

 Step 3: Add User Details

-Step 4: Specify the System Resources
+Step 4: Allocate System Resources

-Step 4: Install the Virtual OS
+Step 5: Start the Virtual Machine

-Bonus Tip: Remove VirtualBox From Debian 12
+How to Remove VirtualBox from Debian 12

 sudo apt remove --purge virtualbox